 It has been a tradition for me to re-publish this timeless and deeply inspirational story of amazing achievement every year on the weekend leading up to Martin Luther King Jr., day on Jake's Rolex World.
-Each year, I significantly update the story and images to better share this amazing story, and this year is no exception.
+Each year, I often update the story and images to better share this amazing story, as time goes by.

 Martin Luther King Jr., day is a National Holiday in the United States and the choice of January 19 is based upon Martin Luther King Jr's birthday and it is celebrated on the third Monday of January each year.
 Martin Luther King Jr., was born on January 15, 1929 and was assassinated on April 4, 1968.
 Ronald Reagan signed the Dr. Martin Luther King holiday into law in 1983, and President Reagan said "I favor the Civil Rights Act of 1964 and it must be enforced at gunpoint if necessary."

 Dr. Martin Luther King Jr. Day

 Martin Luther King Jr., is the only American for which there is a Federal holiday in his name who wore a Rolex, and this years celebration of the Martin Luther Kind day is a special since it is the 25th year the United States has celebrated this holiday.
 Dr. King wore a yellow gold Rolex Datejust on a Jubilee bracelet as seen in the photos below.